Nature of Operations, Business Activities and Summary of Significant Accounting Policies

 Comprehensive Income (Loss)

 Comprehensive income (loss) is defined as the change in equity during a period from transactions and other events and circumstances from non-owner sources.
-The Company is required to record all components of comprehensive loss in the financial statements in the period in which they are recognized.
-Net income (loss) and other comprehensive loss, net of their related tax effect, arrived at a comprehensive loss.
-For the nine month periods ended September 30, 2014 and 2013, the comprehensive loss was equal to the net loss.
+The Company is required to record all components of comprehensive income (loss) in the consolidated financial statements in the period in which they are recognized.
+Net income (loss) and other comprehensive income (loss), net of their related tax effect, arrived at a comprehensive income (loss).
+For the years ended December 31, 2017 and 2016, the comprehensive income (loss) was equal to the net income (loss).

 Earnings per share